 Shaping ideas about innovation, intellectual property, global trade and development.

 I am an award-winning professor at the University of Ottawa’s Faculty of Law and a co-founding director of the Open African Innovation Research network, Open AIR.
 As a practicing lawyer and expert consultant, I’ve argued numerous cases before the Supreme Court of Canada, advised businesses and law firms both large and small, and consulted for agencies from national governments and the United Nations.
-Read more in my biography and my full CV.
+Read more in my bio here.

 Social and economic change happens when new technologies disrupt old ideas.
 I study how law and business can bring about progress through open and collaborative innovation.